Vilen Strutinsky: Life and career

 In 1966, Strutinsky made a breakthrough concerning the problem of incorporating shell effects into nuclear deformation energies higher than those of the liquid drop model (LDM).
 For this problem he devised an averaging method, now known as the Strutinsky smoothing method.
 At a 1969 Symposium in Lysekil, Sweden, he presented the results of applying his shell-correction method to calculating fission barriers, giving a physical explanation of the fission isomer — this was an experimental fact which had not yet been explained theoretically.
 The Strutinsky energy theorem and Strutinsky shell-corrections are applicable to various many-fermion systems, such as metal clusters and semiconductor quantum dots.

-In the 1970s, Strutinsky led a research group at the Kiev Institute of Nuclear Research (KINR).
+In the 1970s, Strutinsky led a research group at the Kyiv Institute of Nuclear Research (KINR).
 They worked on many body theory and various aspects of nuclear dynamics.
 Strutinsky, in collaboration with Alexander G. Magner, extended Gutzwiller's semiclassical theory of shell structure (Gutzwiller trace formula) to a quasiclassical theory of the nuclear shell structure (1977).
 This extension enabled physicists to derive new results for realistic shell-model potentials, for systems with continuous symmetries, and for systems with mixed symmetries.

 In the 1980s, Strutinsky worked on correlations in partial waves in heavy-ion deep inelastic collisions.
 In 1991, he was a visiting scientist in the nuclear theory group at the Technical University of Munich.
 In 1992–1993, he was a visiting professor at the Istituto Nazionale di Fisica Nucleare in Italy.